MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-hybrid-cloud.md

 ### Enable automatic scale in

 When traffic decreases, the Azure web app can automatically reduce the number of active instances to reduce costs.
-This action is less aggressive than scale out which minimizes the impact on app users.
+This action is less aggressive than scale out and minimizes the impact on app users.

 1. Navigate to the **Default** scale out condition, select **+ Add a rule**.
 Use the following Criteria and Actions for the rule.